IASJ is Hiring- Associate Director Position

 - Support overall organizational priorities and strategic goals and commitment to furthering the mission of Investor Advocates for Social Justice.

 - Bachelor’s degree in finance, business, or accounting.
-Master’s degree preferred.
-Completed or working toward relevant professional qualifications (CFA, FRM, or similar certification in progress or completed) preferred.
+Master’s degree or equivalent experience preferred.

 - Minimum 5-7 years of professional experience.
-Experience in investment consulting, investment advisory services, portfolio construction, ESG analysis, manager selection or evaluation preferred.
+Experience in financial services field, including, but not limited to marketing and client services, business development, investment consulting, investment advisory services, portfolio construction, ESG analysis, manager selection or evaluation preferred.

 - Possess strong analytical skills, vision, and strategic thinking.